Cold Storage Control Measure for TRUs

 sometimes continue for several days.

-A few DCs are using refrigerated trailers equipped with all-electric stationary TRs ( e.g. Carrier Transicold's Vector 8100) that are plugged into the grid while in use.
+A few distribution centers are using refrigerated trailers equipped with all-electric stationary TRs ( e.g. Carrier Transicold's Vector 8100) that are plugged into the electric power grid while in use.

-In April 2015, ARB staff released a Sustainable Freight Discussion Document which discussed a potential regulation to limit stationary operation of internal combustion-driven TRUs for cold storage and incentives to install infrastructure at affected locations.
-Stationary operating limits would be phased in over time at grocery stores distribution centers, fleet terminals, truck stops, drop yards, public rest areas, and fairgrounds.
-Later phases may further limit the stationary operating time and affect more types of facilities or locations.
-The regulation would encourage more energy-efficient operations that reduce stationary internal combustion TRU engine operating time, resulting in reduced emissions of GHGs and criteria pollutants from internal combustion engine-driven refrigeration systems.
+In April 2015, ARB staff released a Sustainable Freight Discussion Document which discussed a potential control measure to limit stationary operation of internal combustion engine-driven TRUs for cold storage and incentives to install infrastructure at affected locations.
+Stationary operating time limits would be phased in over time at grocery stores distribution centers, fleet terminals, truck stops, drop yards, public rest areas, and fairgrounds.
+Later phases may further reduce the stationary operating time limit and affect more types of facilities or locations.
+The control measure would encourage more energy-efficient operations that reduce stationary internal combustion TRU engine operating time, resulting in reduced emissions of GHGs and criteria pollutants.
 Compliance could be achieved several ways: